Education Programs

 3.1 Fun with Fossils

-What can ancient fossils tell us about the incredible creatures that once ruled our oceans?
+What can ancient fossils tell us about the incredible creatures that once ruled the ocean?
 How do these time-traveling treasures help scientists piece together Earth’s prehistoric past?
-In this program, students will have hands-on exploration of real biofacts, marine fossils, and images of marine animal remains.
-They’ll discover how to tell the difference between ordinary rocks and extraordinary fossils—and uncover how these natural clues become powerful tools for unraveling the mysteries of marine life through the ages.
+We’ll have hands-on exploration of real biofacts, marine fossils, and images of marine animal remains.
+Discover the difference between a regular rock and a fantastic fossil by investigating preserved pieces of the past and uncover how these natural clues are powerful tools for unraveling the mysteries of marine life through the ages!

 3.2 Pollution Solution